astyrisk/pixinter/README.md

 - [x] Redesign buttons with a pixelated style.
 - [x] Fix button hover effects.
 - [x] Center the canvas on the page using absolute positioning.
-- [ ] Implement drag-and-drop for drawing shapes instead of two-click.
+- [x] Implement drag-and-drop for drawing shapes instead of two-click.

 ### New Features
 - [ ] Add multiple canvas size options (e.g., small, medium, large).
-- [ ] Allow users to choose a background color.
 - [ ] Provide an option for a grid overlay on the canvas.
 - [ ] Implement a "redo" function.

 ### Bug Fixes
 - [ ] The delete button should use the background color, not white.
 - [ ] Fix the "undo" functionality.
+- [ ] the circle draw ignores few pixels on the right and below